softserveinc-rnd/fpga-opencl/FPGA_OpenCL.md

 ![OpenCL compilation process output](4.png)

-OpenCL compilation process output
+Fig.4.
+OpenCL compilation process output.

 Let us consider in more detail the item 2 in the list above, namely, the compilation process.
 If no syntax or other errors are detected then the compilation itself is successful and OpenCL proceeds to reporting board’s resource usage summary.
 In the Figure.
 4 one can see the example of such an output.
 Generally, it is estimated to fit on the board since Logic utilization parameter, calculated according to the specific formula by individual parameters, is 34%.
 Individual parameters are also comfortably below 100%.
 Namely, only 24% of ALUTs (adaptive look-up tables, the same as configurable logic blocks) and 12% of registers are utilized.
 This, however, is just an estimation and does not guarantee that the fitting and routing process that follow will end up successfully.
 If you are FPGA and OpenCL newbie, however, you may see a stopper even at the estimation stage if you are reported of the resource over-usage, that is, above 100%.
 This means the start of the annoying iterative process of the resource usage optimization.
 It will last until the resource usage is lowered down below 100%.
 Fortunately, apart from the brief estimation summary, OpenCL also generates very detailed report on the resource usage indicating the bottlenecks indicated and providing recommendations to avoid them as well as other obstacles on the way to optimized code.
 Example page with the detail report on the resource usage by individual lines of the code is shown in the following figure.

-![Example report page with details on resource usage](5.png) Example report page with details on resource usage
+![Example report page with details on resource usage](5.png) Fig.5.
+Example report page with details on resource usage.

 In the column Details in the figure above useful advices to reduce resource usage are usually provided.
 In general, report is very profound and is a good guide on developing optimized as well as smart FPGA code.